stevencombs/retrocombs.github.io/_posts/plus4/2022-01-28-plus4-encyclopedia.md

 This section explains how to create trigonometry and other mathematical functions when those functions are not available in BASIC.
 An example is the use of the `COS` function to create a secant function, as shown below:

 `SEC(X)=1/COS(X)`

+[UPDATE 2022-01-30] in the video, I have an incorrect line of BASIC code to define a function.
+The code should be:

+`10 def fn sec(x)=1/cos(x)`

+Thanks to [Corey Minter](https://www.youtube.com/channel/UCuBoBVHYG1F5d2kuQTWsNdw) for the correction!

 Once coded in BASIC, you can use these new functions.
 I discuss functions in [Chapter 5](https://www.stevencombs.com/plus4-6).